Central Park Five: ‘Trump Put A Bounty On Our Heads’

 — CBS News (@CBSNews) June 5, 2019

-The five men were presented with the first-ever Roger Baldwin Courage Award, and to accept another on behalf of the film director Ava DuVernay, who recently released a Netflix series about their lengthy legal struggle.
+The five men were presented with the first-ever Roger Baldwin Courage Award, and to accept another on behalf of the film director, Ava DuVernay, who recently released a Netflix series about their lengthy legal struggle.
 She won the ACLU’s annual Social Responsibility in Media Award for her efforts in that documentary.